ibm-bluemix-mobile-services/bms-samples-ios-helloauthentication/README.md

 - URL Schemes: (for example `fb1581349575427190` , fb+Client ID from Facebook developer console)
 [Learn more about using Facebook as an identity provider](https://www.ng.bluemix.net/docs/#services/mobileaccess/security/id_provs/index-gentopic2.html#usingfacebookauthentication)

-### Run the iOS App
+### Running the iOS App
-Now you can run your iOS application in your mobile emulator or on your device.
+Now you can run your iOS application in your iOS emulator or on a physical device.

-You will see a single view application with a "PING BLUEMIX" button.
+When you run the application, you will see a single view application with a "PING BLUEMIX" button.
 When you click this button the application will test the connection from the client to a protected resource in the backend Bluemix application.
 Since this is a protected resource, the authentication process will begin.
 Login to the authenticaiton service (Facebook in this example).
 The application will then display if the connection was successful or unsuccessful.
-In the unsuccessful state an error will be displayed in the log as well as in the application.
+In the unsuccessful state an error will be displayed in the application as well as output to the Xcode console.

-Note: Inside the ViewController a Get request to the Node.js runtime on Bluemix.
+**Note:** Inside the ViewController a GET request is made to a protected resource in the Node.js runtime on Bluemix.
 This code has been provided in the MobileFirst Services Starter boilerplate.
+The Node.js code provided in the boilerplate must be present in order for the sample to work as expected.

-Note: This application has been built to run on the latest version of XCode (7.0) as well as the latest version of Swift (2.0).
-Also the application has updated to allow "NSAllowsArbitraryLoads" for NSAppTransportSecurity as a workaround for the Application Transport Security settings introduced in iOS 9.
+**Note:** This application runs on the latest version of XCode (7.0).
+The application has been updated to set Enable Bitcode to No in the build-settings as a workaround for the these settings introduced in iOS 9.
+You may also need to modify the application for Application Transport Security (ATS) changes made in iOS 9.
 For more info please see the following blog:

 [Connect Your iOS 9 App to Bluemix](https://developer.ibm.com/bluemix/2015/09/16/connect-your-ios-9-app-to-bluemix/)

 ### License
 This package contains sample code provided in source code form.
 The samples are licensed under the under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 and may also view the license in the license.txt file within this package.
 Also see the notices.txt file within this package for additional notices.